Weather in Portugal in July

 quotes

 July is a popular time to visit, but you have to be prepared because it is pretty hot and crowded.
-It’s a great time to tour Portugal’s beaches, but maybe stick to the lesser-known spots like Praia dos Pinheiros, Praia do Ninho de Andorinha and Praia do Submarino.
-Places like Praia de Prainha or Praia do Porto do Seixal are going to be pretty swamped.
+It’s a great time to explore Portugal’s beaches, but maybe stick to the lesser-known spots like Praia dos Pinheiros, Praia do Ninho de Andorinha, and Praia do Submarino.
+Places like Praia de Prainha or Praia do Porto do Seixal are going to be pretty crowded.

 Cooking class in Algarve, Portugal © Dre Roelandt